Cap Ferguson Hotel and Business Center

 Artificial heart pioneer Dr. John C. Norman Jr. )

-the young architect, was one of the few black Army officers commissioned
+architect, was one of the few black Army officers commissioned to serve

-to serve in World War I. Ferguson, a teacher before the war, rose to
+in World War I. Ferguson, a teacher before the war, rose to the rank of

-the rank of captain by war’s end, and once was the ranking officer on a
+captain by war’s end, and once was the ranking officer on a ship

-ship carrying 1,700 American troops to France, giving added meaning to
+carrying 1,700 American troops to France, giving added meaning to his

 In addition to anchoring the main enterprise zone for black Charleston,